Self-Filtered Distillation with LLMs-generated Trust Indicators for Reliable Patent Classification: Experiments and Results

 \section{Experiments and Results}

-We evaluate the proposed framework by addressing four research questions that collectively assess its effectiveness, robustness, and interpretability in patent classification.

-\textbf{RQ1}: How does SFD compare with baseline methods? \textbf{RQ2}: Does threshold-based filtering improve robustness compared to soft weighting? \textbf{RQ3}: What is the effect of removing each trust metric? \textbf{RQ4}: Are trust scores correlated with human judgments of rationale quality?
+We evaluate the proposed framework by addressing five research questions that collectively assess its effectiveness, robustness, and interpretability in patent classification. \textbf{RQ1}: How does SFD compare with baseline methods? \textbf{RQ2}: Does threshold-based filtering improve robustness compared to soft weighting? \textbf{RQ3}: What is the effect of removing each trust metric? \textbf{RQ4}: Is the proposed framework model-agnostic across different student architectures? \textbf{RQ5}: Are trust scores correlated with human judgments?